 If you totally do not want to compromise your posture while working with your PC all day long and you do not want to have a second pair of glasses may be clipping on you near prescription would be an option for you.
 The way this works is a simple magnet clip-on that holds the reading power.
 It works best if you work long hours in one distance.

 With such a clip system you could have multiple clip-ons with different powers dedicated to close range reading the mid-distance or just a clip-on for sunglasses.
 Some of our customers really love this solution.
-Compared to trifocals, bifocals or progressive lenses the field of view is just as big as it can get.
-There is no need for you to point your nose into the direction you want to see sharp in.
+Compared to trifocals, bifocals, or progressive lenses the field of view is just as big as it can get.
+There is no need for you to point your nose in the direction you want to see sharp in.

-Obviously you need to have your clip-ons always with you to get the support out of it and it takes a second more to clip them on.
+Obviously, you need to have your clip-ons always with you to get the support out of it and it takes a second more to clip them on.
 Compared to a simple swipe on the temple as with the touchfocus glasses.

 Ortho K Multifocal Contact lenses

 If you want to have the freedom of being able to readjust the prescription as you need it and you don´t want to get a LASIK treatment this is the way to go.
 A really big advantage over the LASIK is you can experience how your vision will change as multiple prescriptions are on your cornea at the same time.
-What usually happens is at night you experience a slightly blurred vision and headlights of cars could be a little bit more stressful.
+What usually happens is at night you experience a slightly blurred vision and the headlights of cars could be a little bit more stressful.

 The changes made by these contacts are reversible.
 And I really like that compared to a LASIK.
 I personally have really great experience with myope clients that underwent multifocal ortho k treatment.
 There are several designs out there.
 But what the lens does is a reshaping of your eyes at night to sharpen your vision for the day.
 Every night you put them in.
 As long as you use them you will have a great vision all day.
 But as soon as you stop wearing them your prescription will go back to normal in a 48 hours time window.